iamleet/terraform/readme.md

 #### Map
 The lookup function does a dynamic lookup in a map for a key.
 Spin up an instance on east, it will use the east AMI ID.

+#### Output
+You can create a block of code that will output variables that populate after run time like IPS, arns, pretty much anything the provider lists during the `terraform apply` operation.
+They are held in memory after run and accessible using `terraform output $variable`.

+#### Modules
+Organizing Terraform code into reusable parts.
+Sweet.

 # Benefits
 * Manage users on the entire infrastructure and related apps from one spot.
 * Sync production and development - like literally not "kind of".